ReviewsMovies

 How could a movie featuring two middle-aged comics who don’t curse or insult us not only generate a feature film but now, egads, a sequel?
 Don’t call it a franchise, at least not until there’s a Steve Coogan toy in your kids’ Happy Meal.

-Audiences must know what to expect.
 Their first film, “The Trip,” trafficked in similar banter, a conversation which officially started with the 2005 feature “Tristram Shandy: A Cock and Bull Story.”

 Their chemistry is like Walter White’s blue meth – darn near perfect in quality.
 Still, those eager for a semblance of a story or even a molecule of character progression are advised to dine elsewhere.

 Director Michael Winterbottom, the “franchise’s” auteur, captures both the genial nature of the chats while keeping the camera far enough away to offers some visual panache.
-When those tricks fail, he focuses on the chefs preparing the duo’s next meal, capturing the artistry of food preparation without the fussiness show on your average food channel.
+When those tricks fail, he focuses on the chefs preparing the duo’s next meal, capturing the artistry of food preparation without the fussiness shown on your average food channel.

 An early battle involves “The Dark Knight Rises,” riffing on the incomprehensible Bane, and how Tom Hardy’s physique earns him a certain level of respect.